Biology (Biology and Society), MS

 At a Glance: program details

 Do you need more than a foundation in biology?
-Do you also want to take your training into society, to bring about change?
-Within this multidisciplinary program, you can develop ways of knowing and skills for action in the real world, preparing you for employment, a PhD or other professional studies.
+Do you want to take your training into society and bring about change?
+Within this multidisciplinary program, you can develop knowledge and skills for tangible action and prepare for employment, a PhD or other professional studies.

 Program Description